Exfoliate and moisturize with these amazing homemade body scrub recipes. This DIY body scrub is great to use at home and makes a nice gift.

-Moisturize and Exfoliate
+Homemade Body Scrub Helps Moisturize and Exfoliate

 With cold weather approaching this moisturizing and exfoliating scrub will make a killer gift this winter.
 It was so simple that I began to experiment using different sugars, Epsom salt, a variety of carrier oils, and essential oils.

 - 2 cups Epsom salts or sugar – use organic cane sugar, brown sugar, or regular granulated (where to buy Epsom salt)

-- 1 cup carrier oil – grapeseed, olive, sweet almond, sesame, and safflower are all good (where to buy high quality carrier oils)
+- 1 cup carrier oil – grapeseed, olive, sweet almond, sesame, and safflower are all good (where to buy high-quality carrier oils)

 - 8-10 drops of your favorite essential oil (where to buy 100% pure essential oils)

-Add Epsom salts or sugar to a bowl and slowly begin stirring in the oil until mixture is smooth, but not goopy.
+Add Epsom salts or sugar to a bowl and slowly begin stirring in the oil until the mixture is smooth, but not goopy.
 (You may not need the full cup of oil.)
 Add essential oil and any other fun additions and mix well.
 Spoon into a decorative container or glass jar with a tight-fitting lid.

 I can’t wait to make several more batches and experiment with some more scents including peppermint, lemon-eucalyptus, and sweet orange-lavender.

 The yummy concoctions you can create are limitless.
 Note: Olive oil is not the best carrier oil for some homemade body scrub formulas because it has a strong fragrance.
 If you think olive oil will be overpowering in a delicately scented body scrub, choose one of the other carrier oils.

-The oil will separate in some of these scrubs, so it’s a good idea to attach a small spoon if giving away as a gift.
+The oil will separate in some of these scrubs, so it’s a good idea to attach a small spoon if giving it away as a gift.